secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 ### Create or Review the Job Family

-Once the vacancy is approved, the Hiring Manager will review the position description in the `/job-families` folder and update it, if needed, by making a merge request and assigning it to the Executive to review and merge.
-If there is no existing job family, follow the steps to [create a new job family](/handbook/hiring/job-families/#new-job-family-creation-or-additional-levelrole-within-a-current-job-family), then continue.
-Please note that new job families require approval from the CEO.
-The Recruiting Manager will use the relevant elements from this job family to open the vacancy in Greenhouse.
-The job family should include:
+Once the vacancy is approved, the Hiring Manager will review the position description in the `/job-families` folder and update it, if needed.
+If there is no existing job family, follow the steps to [create a new job family](/handbook/hiring/job-families/#job-families).

-  - Responsibilities
-  - Specialties (e.g. Gitaly, Backend)
-  - Levels (e.g. intern, junior, senior, staff, manager)
-  - Location (e.g. Anywhere, EMEA, Americas)
-  - Requirements
-  - Hiring Process, also update the internal [hiring process repo](https://gitlab.com/gitlab-com/people-ops/hiring-processes)

 A compensation benchmark for the role should be set by working with the Compensation & Benefits team.

 ### Opening Vacancies in Greenhouse